-In today’s article, I would like to explain what you are allowed to do when you enter the UK as a visitor.
+In today’s article, I would like to explain what you can do when you enter the UK as a visitor.
 Why is this important?

-That is because generally when you are granted a visa to enter the UK (irrespective of your immigration category), you need to follow certain rules.
+That is because generally when you get your visa to enter the UK (irrespective of your immigration category), you need to follow certain rules.
 These are known as ‘conditions imposed on your stay’.
-If you do something, which is not allowed under your type of visa – you may breach UK immigration law.
+If you do something, which the Home Office does not allow with your type of visa – you may breach UK immigration law.
 It may be a criminal offence.
 As a result, the Home Office cancelling your visa (known as curtailment) or refusing your visa application in the future.

 Tourism and leisure

-A visitor may undertake incidental volunteering (i.e. the main purpose of the visit is not to volunteer), provided it lasts no more than 30 days in total and is for a charity that is registered with either the Charity Commission for England and Wales; the Charity Commission for Northern Ireland; or the Office of the Scottish Charity Regulator.
+Secondly, a visitor may undertake incidental volunteering.
+However, you need to prove that the main purpose of your visit is not to volunteer.
+Also, the course should last no more than 30 days in total.
+Volunteering can only be for a charity that is registered with either the Charity Commission for England and Wales; the Charity Commission for Northern Ireland; or the Office of the Scottish Charity Regulator.

 Business – general activities

 Thirdly, a visitor may: